Freight Shipping from Salt Lake City to Cleveland

 How much does it cost to ship freight from Salt Lake City to Cleveland?

-Full truckload (FTL) rates from Salt Lake City, UT to Cleveland, OH currently range from $4,373-$5,390 for a standard dry van load over the 2,034-mile route.
+Full truckload (FTL) rates from Salt Lake City, UT to Cleveland, OH currently range $4,373-$5,390 (roughly $2.18-$2.68 per mile over 2,034 miles).
 LTL shipments typically cost $1,319-$2,129 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Salt Lake City to Cleveland?